 - mod_authz_host – enables access control and authorization based on the request’s hostname, IP address, or characteristics.

-- mod_mime – helps to assign content meta-information with filename extensions.
+- mod_mime – helps assign content meta-information with filename extensions.

 - mod_alias – lets users inform clients that the requested URL is incorrect.

-Keep in mind that Apache comes pre-built with modules and loads them into server memory.
-Thus, make sure to disable features that you don’t need to reduce resource consumption and maintain optimal server performance.
+Remember that Apache has pre-installed modules and loads them into server memory.
+So, disable unused features to reduce resource consumption and maintain optimal server performance.

-NGINX offers more than 100 third-party modules to integrate within the core software.
-Users with a good understanding of the C language can also create NGINX modules that suit their project’s needs.
+NGINX offers various official and third-party modules to integrate within the core software.
+Users knowledgeable in C languages can also create custom NGINX modules that suit their project’s needs.

-This makes NGINX less flexible than Apache, it results in better security since integrating many dynamic modules might pose some security risks.
+While this makes NGINX less flexible than Apache, it helps improve security since integrating many dynamic modules might pose security risks.

-Apache Software Foundation is actively trying to eliminate any security issues regarding its software to keep the Apache HTTP server safe.
-Users can subscribe to the Apache Server Announcements mailing list to stay informed of the latest updates from the software development team.
+The Apache Software Foundation has the Apache Server Announcements mailing list to ensure users stay informed about the latest updates from the software development team.

-- TimeOut – defines the number of seconds Apache will wait for specific events before failing a request.
-Websites that are subject to DoS attacks should set this number as low as a few seconds.
+- TimeOut – defines how many seconds Apache will wait for specific events before failing a request.
+Websites subject to DoS attacks should have this number as low as a few seconds.

 - RequestReadTimeout – shuts down connections from clients that don’t send their requests quickly enough.

-- KeepAliveTimeout – decides the amount of time the Apache server will wait and keep the connection open for a new request.
+- KeepAliveTimeout – decides how long the Apache server will wait and keep the connection open for a new request.

-Keep in mind that although Apache is built to be secure and stable, your server security also depends on how you configure this server.
-Therefore, consider taking some additional security measures, such as installing a web application firewall (WAF).
+Although Apache is built to be secure and stable, your server security also depends on how you configure it.
+Make sure to implement additional security measures, such as installing a web application firewall (WAF).

 Besides that, NGINX users can prevent DDoS attacks by allowing or denying access based on clients’ IP addresses.
-This access can also be limited by password, the result of subrequest, or bandwidth.
+They can also limit access using a password, the result of a subrequest, or bandwidth.

-What’s more, NGINX supports the newest version of transport layer security (TLS), which offers reliable encryption for data sent over the internet.
+Moreover, NGINX supports the latest transport layer security (TLS) version, which offers reliable data transmission encryption.

 To get more security features, consider using NGINX Plus.
-With this premium version, you’ll get access to the single sign-on (SSO) function, allowing you to securely authenticate with multiple websites and applications by using one set of credentials.
+This premium version grants you access to the single sign-on (SSO) function.
+It lets you securely authenticate access to multiple websites and applications with one set of credentials.

-Besides that, NGINX users can go to this open-source server’s website to find more security advisories and news about the latest updates.
+In addition, NGINX users can go to the web server’s official website to find more security advisories and news about the latest updates.

-Due to many NGINX users, it’s also easy to find other community forums where developers share how to fix technical issues.
+Since there are many NGINX users, it’s easy to find other community forums where developers share how to fix technical issues.

-NGINX also provides many learning resources to help beginners learn more about this software, such as blogs, glossaries, documentation, ebooks, webinars, and datasheets.
+NGINX also provides many learning resources to help beginners learn more about the software, such as blogs, glossaries, documentation, eBooks, webinars, and datasheets.